AVG vs. Malwarebytes 2025: AVG Comes Out on Top

 As you look at the features both AVG and Malwarebytes include, there are a few differences you should know.
 For one, AVG comes with a firewall, but it’s only accessible to Windows users.
 Malwarebytes doesn’t include a firewall at all.

-Also, the phishing protection Malwarebytes includes is only for Windows users.
+Additionally, Malwarebytes' phishing protection is exclusive to Windows users.
 The same is true for its ransomware and zero-day exploit protection.
 These are some of the main reasons people buy antivirus software, so we’re disappointed to see them excluded from other operating systems.

-AVG includes optimization tools with the Ultimate plan, but Malwarebytes doesn’t offer device optimization tools at all.
+AVG includes optimization tools with the Ultimate plan, but Malwarebytes doesn’t offer device optimization tools.
 This isn’t necessarily a make-or-break difference between these two, but device optimization tools can come in handy if you need to speed up your system performance.

 Winner: AVG wins again.
 Malwarebytes has some good features, but AVG has more of the options you need for online protection, even if you’re an Apple user.